BenGitsCode/pre-bootcamp-resources/README.md

 [![standard-readme compliant](https://img.shields.io/badge/standard--readme-OK-green.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)
 TODO: Put more badges here.

-> A list of resources for those that will soon be attending, or are considering attendion a developer bootcamp.
+> A list of resources for those that will soon be attending, or are considering attending a developer bootcamp.

 TODO: Fill out this long description.